Refs/ngrx-store-effect/README.md

 ## Action constants and Creators (course 7)

-1. The first thing that our application needs and what we're gping to start with is this products component where we're going to dispatch an action saying that 'we want to lad the pizzas '. now when we acturally come to load the pizzas we're gping to use an introduce ngrx/effects . however that is kind of down the line what we first want to do is kind of understand the building blocks of the store .
-We are going to populate it with some static data and then we are going to convert that to using an effect where we can communicate with the outside world and then bring that data back to our store . then pass the data into the container component
+1. The first thing that our application needs and what we're going to start with is this products component where we're going to dispatch an action saying that 'we want to lad the pizzas '. now when we acturally come to load the pizzas we're going to use ngrx/effects . however that is kind of down the line what we first want to do is kind of understand the building blocks of the store .
+We are going to populate it with some static data and then we are going to convert that to using an effect where we can communicate with the outside world and then bring that data back to our store. then pass the data into the container component

 ```bash
 +-- app